ShyamSunder149/webrtc/README.md

-# webrtc
+# WebRTC
-Trying out webrtc in js using node js for the stun server and frontend with tailwind and react
+Trying out webrtc in JS using NodeJs for the STUN server and frontend with tailwind and react